IjzerenHein/kiwi.js/README.md

 # THIS REPOSITORY IS NO LONGER MAINTAINED

+Looking for an alternative?
+Please have a look at [lume/kiwi](https://github.com/lume/kiwi).

 If you are interested in maintaining this repository (and taking ownership of it), please reach out to me [here](mailto:hrutjes@gmail.com).

 # kiwi.js